Athletics get LHP Mike Minor in trade with Rangers

+On Friday, the A’s added Tommy La Stella after acquiring the infielder from the Los Angeles Angeles.

+Minor has struggled this year, going 0-5 with a 5.60 ERA for Texas, but he went 14-10 with a 3.59 ERA in 32 starts last season.
+The 32-year-old pitcher is eligible for free agency after this season.

-Oakland is on top of the AL West, but it was swept by second-place Houston in a doubleheader on Saturday.
-It’s unclear when the A’s might return to the field after a member of their organization tested positive for the coronavirus, leading to the postponement of their series finale against the Astros and the first two games of their three-game set at Seattle.
+Oakland is on top of the AL West, but got swept by the second-place Astros in a doubleheader Saturday.
+It’s unclear when the A’s might return to the field after a member of their organization tested positive for COVID-19, leading to the postponement of their series finale against the Astros and the first two games of their three-game set at Seattle this week.

-The A’s made it to the playoffs each of the previous two years, dropping the AL Wild Card Game each time.
+The club was to remain in Houston overnight again into Tuesday, Forst said.

+“We set out coming into today to accomplish a couple goals and boost our rotation depth as well as add a left-handed presence in the lineup.
+We accomplished those,” Forst said.
+“Under difficult circumstances I think our team did a good job.
+Our group worked hard on identifying players.
+I’m looking forward to seeing all these guys back out on the field at some point.
+We’re focused on that now.
+We got through 1 o’clock today and now we’ve got the month of September to look forward to.”

-The Rangers have struggled in their first year in the $1.2 billion Globe Life Field.
-They also could trade pitcher Lance Lynn before Monday’s deadline.
+The Rangers have struggled in their first year playing at $1.2 billion Globe Life Field.
+They kept pitcher Lance Lynn at Monday’s trade deadline.

 He made one postseason start for the Braves in 2013, pitching 6 1/3 innings of one-run ball in a 4-3 victory over the Dodgers in the NL Division Series.